NURS 912 Theoretical Foundations of Scientific Inquiry

 NURS 972 Statistical Models for Health Research

-Prerequisite: Successful completion of the placement exam or NURS 777 or NURS 671.
+Prerequisite: Graduate course in statistics or NURS 671.
 This course will examine principles of bivariate and multiple regression and correlation, as well as univariate ANOVA, multiple ANOVA, ANCOVA, and repeated measures ANOVA.
 Emphasis is on application of these techniques in the analysis of nursing and health-related data.
 Required; offered every spring semester; 4 credits.

 NURS 976 Issues in Sampling and Design